 - The Water Forward program fights the drought by expanding several existing Austin Water rebate programs (see below).
 The plan initiates developing an ordinance to require water-efficient landscapes for new single-family homes and water budgets that would initially encourage and eventually require customers to meet water usage targets.

 - The city is in the first phase of implementation of an Aquifer Storage and Recovery (ASR) project.
 In this strategy, water is stored in an underground aquifer during periods of rainfall and recovered for use during dry periods such as drought.
 Storing water underground avoids water loss through evaporation.

-- Water Forward implements Advanced Metering Infrastructure technology to alert customers to potential leaks almost in real-time.
+- Water Forward implements climate resilient technologies with Advanced Metering Infrastructure technology to alert customers to potential leaks almost in real-time.
 Residents can sign up for My ATX Water.
 This strategy reduces water losses from pipes in the utility’s water distribution system while helping residents manage their water consumption.

 - Austin is in the process of expanding its purple pipe infrastructure which delivers reclaimed water to some parts of Austin.
 Reclaimed water is treated wastewater that can be used for non-potable purposes such as irrigation and cooling towers.
 Residents who use reclaimed water can see a reduction in water fees.

 - The city of Austin in collaboration with Travis County formed a Wildfire Protection Plan in 2014.
 The plan develops a regional strategy, aligned with national best practices, to increase wildfire preparedness by restoring and maintaining landscapes, creating and supporting Fire Adapted Communities, and implementing a risk-based management response to wildfires.